krisshsabareesh/openBookProject-p2/README.md

-# openBookProject-p2
-V^th - Python Exercise book
+Some Python exercises from a python book @ www.openbookproject.net